Pandemic fears grow as new coronavirus spreads | DW | 22.01.2020

 "We will step up research efforts to identify the source and transmission of the disease," Li vowed.

-The new coronavirus has caused alarm for its similarity to SARS (Severe Acute Respiratory Syndrome), which also started in China and killed nearly 800 people in total in 2002-2003.
+The new coronavirus has caused alarm for its similarity to SARS (Severe Acute Respiratory Syndrome), which also started in China and killed nearly 800 people in total from 2002 to 2003.

-The World Health Organization is set to hold an emergency meeting focusing on the new coronavirus later on Wednesday.

 Will the virus spread further?